Gettysburg National Tower: Construction and design

 The tower had a patented hyperboloid design, which was checked by computer simulation on a CDC 6600 mainframe to verify its integrity.
 The bottom diameter was 94 ft, it narrowed to 36 ft in the middle, and spread outward for a top diameter of 78 ft.
 The main pieces were assembled using the largest crane available at the time and were bolted together rather than welded.
-During the debate regarding the tower, its engineer, Joel Rosenblatt, argued that its design was significant enough for preservation in its own right.
+During the debate regarding the tower, its engineer, Joel Rosenblatt, and architect Archie Brillhart, argued that its design was significant enough for preservation in its own right.

 Running up inside the hyperbolic lattice were elevators and a 520-step staircase leading to the observation decks.
 The observation area consisted of two air-conditioned indoor levels and two open-air decks at the very top, featuring binoculars and information about the historical significance of the sights.
 Ottenstein hailed it as a "classroom in the sky", but detractors said its size and visibility made it overly prominent.